kildealab/topas_clustered_dna_damage/README.md

 ## Dependencies

-* TOPAS v3.3.1
+* TOPAS v3.6.1
-* TOPAS-nBio 1.0 beta
+* TOPAS-nBio 1.0

-**Note**: This application was developed on OSX Mojave 10.14.6.
+**Note**: This application was developed on Ubuntu 20.04.2.

 ## Installation

 1. Download the latest version from the [releases page](https://github.com/McGillMedPhys/clustered_dna_damage/releases).
 2. Install the [dependencies](#dependencies).
-3. Make a minor addition to your TOPAS v.3.3.1 installation according to these [instructions](https://github.com/McGillMedPhys/clustered_dna_damage/blob/master/topas_mods/TsVGeometryComponent_mods.md).
-4. Install TOPAS_Clustered_DNA_Damage as any other TOPAS extension as per the [instructions provided by TOPAS](https://sites.google.com/a/topasmc.org/home/home).
+3. Install TOPAS_Clustered_DNA_Damage as any other TOPAS extension as per the [instructions provided by TOPAS](https://sites.google.com/a/topasmc.org/home/home).
     1. Place this repository in your `topas_extensions` directory.
     2. Recompile TOPAS, e.g:
         * `cd /path/to/topas`